 Foundation is MIT licensed and free to use on anything you'd like.
 You can even fork the framework and make it your own.
 To give people the most freedom to do what they want with the framework, we had to give them a license to do so.
 Companies and people use Foundation to build their sites, templates to sell, and other resources.
 The only thing you can't do is sell Foundation itself.

 4. Can I use Foundation with [insert CMS of choice here]?

 5. How many people run Foundation?

 Like we said, we use Foundation for every project we work on.
-15 designers and engineers battle test it every day.
+25 designers and engineers battle test it daily on our client's projects.
 This gives us great insight into how we should tweak or change things as we move forward.
-When it comes to writing the core of Foundation, we currently have three people actively working on it.
+When it comes to writing the core of Foundation, we currently have four people actively working on it.
 Although we rope in a few other ZURBians when needed.

 6. How do I use multiple versions of Foundation?

 You don't want to use multiple versions on a single project.
 If you are using different versions for different projects, we've got you covered.
 You can easily use a system like Bundler to define a version (with the gem version).
 This lets you compile your CSS against whatever version you'd like.
 If you're using vanilla CSS, you shouldn't have a problem since you aren't compiling against a gem.